-The Commission has fourteen members, consisting of judges, attorneys and non-attorneys.
+The Commission has fourteen members, consisting of judges, attorneys, and non-attorneys.
 Each branch of our State government, along with our State Bar, has a role in appointing the Commission's members.

-The Judicial Branch, through our Chief Justice, appoints six judicial members, two from our Court of Appeals who serve as Chair and Vice-Chair of the Commission, along with two superior court judges and two district court judges.
-Four of the members are lay persons (non-lawyers), appointed by our Legislative and Executive Branch.
+The Judicial Branch, through our Chief Justice, appoints six judicial members, two from our Court of Appeals who serve as Chair and Vice Chair of the Commission, along with two superior court judges and two district court judges.
+Four of the members are lay persons (non-lawyers), appointed by our Legislative and Executive Branches.
 Specifically, the Legislative Branch, through recommendations of the Speaker of the House of Representatives and the President Pro Tempore of the Senate, appoints two of these public members.
 The other two lay members are appointed by our Governor.
 Finally, the State Bar appoints four licensed attorneys to serve as Commission members.

-This structure ensures that the perspectives of judges, lawyers, and members of the public all are considered as the Commission performs its work.
 A list of all past members of the Commission is provided in Appendix A and a current list of Commission members and staff is available on the Commission's website.